-1. Grace without truth is shallow and sentimental.
-But on the other hand...

-2. Truth without grace is harsh and legalistic.
-In his book, The Grace and Truth Paradox (which I highly recommend), Randy Alcorn talks about this need for balance:
+- 1. Grace without truth is shallow and sentimental.
+But on the other hand... - 2.
+Truth without grace is harsh and legalistic.
+In his book, The Grace and Truth Paradox (which I recommend), Randy Alcorn talks about this need for balance:

-Truth without grace breeds a self-righteousness legalism that poisons the church and pushes the world away from Christ.
+Truth without grace breeds a self-righteous legalism that poisons the church and pushes the world away from Christ.
 Grace without truth breeds moral indifference and keeps people from seeing their need for Christ.

-Truth is guick to post warning signs and guardrails.
+Truth is quick to post warning signs and guardrails.
 Yet it fails to empower people to drive safely, to avoid plunging off the cliff, and fails to help them when they crash.
 Grace is quick to post ambulances and paramedics at the bottom of the cliff.
 But without truth, it fails to post warning signs and build guardrails, and therefore encourages the very self-destruction it attempts to heal.

 Grace without truth deceives people, and ceases to be grace.
-Truth without grace crushes people, and ceases to be truth.^[5]
+Truth without grace crushes people, and ceases to be truth.

 Jesus did neither.
 Jesus, of course, exhibited grace and truth in perfect balance, and He did it all the time.
+When the Son of God came to earth in the form of a man, grace and truth came to earth.
+Jesus is full of grace and truth.